phicore/Yocto-on-WSL2/README.md

   `cd .\Ubuntu\`

-- Looking in the folder with the windows Explorer one can see a .vhdx file that is the linux file system.
+- Looking in the folder with the Windows Explorer one can see a .vhdx file that is the linux file system.

 - Run the executable to launch linux:
   `.\ubuntu1804.exe`